obasekietinosa/notes/README.md

-# Etin's Notes
+# WeTalkSound's Blog
-This project is the react frontend for my WordPress API Powered [blog](https://notes.etin.space).
+This project is the React frontend for my WordPress API Powered [blog](https://blog.wetalksound.co).
 It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).